fabiop/sysadm/README.md

 sysadmin scripts

-disclaimer: may be incomplete, use at your own risk and conveninence
+DISCLAIMER: may be incomplete, use at your own risk and conveninence

-the software publishd here is distributed under the "No problem Bugroff licence" http://tunes.org/legalese/bugroff.html
+The software publishd here is distributed under the "No problem Bugroff license" http://tunes.org/legalese/bugroff.html